adamsalter/sitemap_generator/README.md

   Uses `Aws::S3::Resource` to upload to Amazon S3 storage.
 Includes automatic detection of your AWS credentials using `Aws::Credentials`.

-  You must `require 'aws-sdk'` in your sitemap config before using this adapter, or `require` another library that defines `Aws::S3::Resource` and `Aws::Credentials`.
+  You must `require 'aws-sdk-s3'` in your sitemap config before using this adapter, or `require` another library that defines `Aws::S3::Resource` and `Aws::Credentials`.

   An example of using this adapter in your sitemap configuration: